chris10sen-tove/sc_react-calculator/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Before attempting to run, be sure to install necessary dependencies identified in package.json.

 ## Available Scripts

-Be sure to install necessary dependencies identified in package.json.

 In the project directory, you can run: